Generation IV reactor: Sodium-cooled fast reactor (SFR)

-One SFR reactor concept is cooled by liquid sodium and fueled by a metallic alloy of uranium and plutonium or spent nuclear fuel, the "nuclear waste" of light water reactors.
+One SFR reactor concept is cooled by liquid sodium and fueled by a metallic alloy of uranium and plutonium or spent nuclear fuel, the nuclear waste of light water reactors.
 The SFR fuel is contained in steel cladding.
 Liquid sodium fills the space between the clad elements that make up the fuel assembly.
 One of the design challenges is the risks of handling sodium, which reacts explosively if it comes into contact with water.
 The use of liquid metal instead of water as coolant allows the system to work at atmospheric pressure, reducing the risk of leakage.

 The European Sustainable Nuclear Industrial Initiative funded three Generation IV reactor systems.
 Advanced Sodium Technical Reactor for Industrial Demonstration (ASTRID) was a sodium-cooled fast reactor, that was cancelled in August 2019.

-Numerous progenitors of the Gen IV SFR exist, such as the 400 MWe Fast Flux Test Facility operated for ten years at Hanford.

-The 20 MWe EBR II operated for over thirty years at Idaho National Laboratory, and was shut down in 1994.
+Numerous progenitors of the Gen IV SFR exist.
+The 400 MWt Fast Flux Test Facility operated for ten years at Hanford; the 20 MWe EBR II operated for over thirty years at Idaho National Laboratory, but was shut down in 1994.

 GE Hitachi's PRISM reactor is a modernized and commercial implementation of the Integral Fast Reactor (IFR), developed by Argonne National Laboratory between 1984 and 1994.
 The primary purpose of PRISM is burning up spent nuclear fuel from other reactors, rather than breeding new fuel.
-The design reduces the half lives of the fissionable elements present in spent nuclear fuel while generating electricity largely as a byproduct.
+The design reduces the half-lives of the fissionable elements present in spent nuclear fuel while generating electricity largely as a byproduct.

-Lead-cooled fast reactor
+Lead-cooled fast reactor (LFR)

 The lead-cooled fast reactor (LFR) features a fast-neutron-spectrum lead or lead/bismuth eutectic (LBE) coolant with a closed fuel cycle.
 Proposals include a small 50 to 150 MWe that features a long refueling interval, a modular system rated at 300 to 400 MWe, and a large monolithic plant at 1,200 MWe.
 The fuel is metal or nitride-based containing fertile uranium and transuranics.
 The reactor is cooled by natural convection with a reactor outlet coolant temperature of 550-800 °C. The higher temperature enables the production of hydrogen by thermochemical processes.

 The European Sustainable Nuclear Industrial Initiative is funding a 100 MWt LFR, an accelerator-driven sub-critical reactor called MYRRHA.
 It is to be built in Belgium with construction expected by 2036.
 A reduced-power model called Guinevere was started up at Mol in March 2009 and became operational in 2012.

-Two other lead-cooled fast reactors under development are the SVBR-100, a modular 100 MWe lead-bismuth cooled fast neutron reactor concept designed by OKB Gidropress in Russia and the BREST-OD-300 (Lead-cooled fast reactor) 300 MWe, to be developed after the SVBR-100, it will dispense with the fertile blanket around the core and will supersede the sodium cooled BN-600 reactor design, to purportedly give enhanced proliferation resistance.
-Preparatory construction work commenced in May 2020.
+Construction of BREST-OD-300 has started on June 8th 2021.
+It is expected to start operation in 2026.